 As we mentioned already, day trading’s biggest disadvantage is that you will lose money on your trades that go against the long term trend.

-The improper thing to do is ONLY trade on one side of the market – the side of the long term trend.
-You will lose money on all your positions if the market makes a medium term counter-trend move (e.g. makes a correction in a bull market) and you only trade on the long term trend’s side.
+The improper thing to do is ONLY trade on one side of the market.
+In other words, don’t just trade on the side of the long term trend.
+You will lose money on all your positions if the market makes a medium term counter-trend move such as a correction in a bull market and you only trade on the long term trend’s side.
 That’s why you should go both long and short in your portfolio.
 If you trade both sides of the market, at least you will always have some winners regardless of which way the market swings.

 What you should do is set a target net long %.
 This is what we do with the Day Trading Model.